Guidelines

 Using text to represent an Empty State

-When space is limited or multiple empty states would show at the same time, consider using text only to indicate the empty state.
+When space is limited or multiple empty states would show simultaneously, consider using text only to indicate the empty state.
 We recommend using the Body Small text style in Figma and the equivalent typography component in code.

 Best practices